One Eleuthera Foundation

 Dr. Kim Williams-Pulfer, Secretary

 Kim is the principal consultant of KWP Research Strategies LLC, a research consulting firm focused on community development, the arts, public humanities, and nonprofit and philanthropic management.
-Previously, Kim served as an American Council of Learned Societies (ACLS) Leading Edge Fellow as Research and Evaluation Manager at The Hurston/Wright Foundation.
-Dr. Williams-Pulfer holds a B.A in Psychology from Taylor University, an M.A. in English from Butler University, a graduate certificate in Nonprofit Management from the Paul H. O’Neill School of Public and Environmental Affairs, and a PH.D. in Philanthropic Studies with a minor in Caribbean Studies from the Indiana University Lilly Family School of Philanthropy.
+From 2023-2024 she was an American Council of Learned Scholars (ACLS) fellow.
+In 2021-2022, she also served as an ACLS Leading Edge Fellow as Research and Evaluation Manager at The Hurston/Wright Foundation.
+She holds a B.A. in Psychology from Taylor University, an M.A. in English from Butler University, a graduate certificate in Nonprofit Management from the Paul H. O’Neill School of Public and Environmental Affairs, and a Ph.D. in Philanthropic Studies with a minor in Caribbean Studies from the Indiana University Lilly Family School of Philanthropy.